PaperMC/velocitypowered.com/docs/users/forwarding.md

 title: Configuring player information forwarding
 ---

 Velocity supports forwarding information about your players to your servers, such as IP addresses, UUIDs and skins.
+Velocity supports three forwarding formats:

-Velocity supports both a custom forwarding format (modern forwarding) that is more secure, and BungeeCord forwarding which has better compatibility but is less secure.
+* **Velocity modern forwarding** is a custom forwarding format (modern forwarding) that is more secure.
+* **BungeeCord forwarding** (also known as _legacy forwarding_) which has better compatibility but is less secure.
+* **BungeeGuard**, which is the same as BungeeCord forwarding but includes a secret key.
+It is better than BungeeCord forwarding alone, but it is less ideal than Velocity modern forwarding.

 <Caution>
-   You may choose between modern forwarding or legacy BungeeCord-style forwarding; you are currently not able to "mix and match" forwarding modes, and you cannot use both forwarding modes together.
+   You may choose between only one of these forwarding formats.
+It is not currently possible to "mix and match" forwarding modes or use all the forwarding formats together.
+In general, if you are supporting clients using Minecraft 1.13 and newer only, use Velocity modern forwarding, else you must use BungeeCord forwarding.
 </Caution>

 ## Configuring modern forwarding